tattn/SwipeTransition/README.md

 }
 ```

-It also works on ScrollView.
+It also works on scroll view.

 ```swift
 class ScrollVC: UIViewController, UIScrollViewDelegate {